-The public is invited to comment on the full range of potential reform options for solvency funding rules for defined benefit pension plans registered in B.C.
-The purpose of the ongoing consultation is to determine whether changes exist that would better support both the protection of members’ benefits and the long-term sustainability of these plans.
+The public was invited to comment on the full range of potential reform options for solvency funding rules for defined benefit pension plans registered in B.C.
+The purpose of the consultation was to determine whether changes exist that would better support both the protection of members’ benefits and the long-term sustainability of these plans.

 An initial public consultation was held from October 2018 to January 31, 2019.
 That consultation is now closed.
 Read the consultation paper (PDF).